- Doctoral Advisement

 You should consult your department or program office for specific information on the candidacy requirement for your program.
 You should also obtain information regarding examination scheduling and deadline dates from your department.

-You should file an application for the doctoral candidacy examination with the Office of Research and Doctoral Studies three to four weeks prior to the examination date established by the department.
+You should file an application for the doctoral candidacy examination with the Office of Doctoral Studies three to four weeks prior to the examination date established by the department.

 Prerequisites to Application for Admission to Degree Candidacy

 NYU Steinhardt policy requires that you meet the following two eligibility requirements prior to taking the candidacy examination:

 - You must be fully matriculated.
 This means that you have been accepted for matriculation and have registered for course work in the doctoral program.

 - You must be in good academic standing with a minimum 3.0 cumulative doctoral grade point average, and have no more than 12 credits on your transcript that are incomplete (IP, IF, or N)

 Please note that the above-mentioned requirements are in addition to any prerequisite requirements or eligibility requirements required by your department and/or program.